 The internal audit reports on the reviews carried out, identifying weaknesses with root cause analysis, defined risks ratings based on financial or quantitative impact and suggested recommendations for improvements to management for further action, were presented to the Audit Committee at the Audit Committee meetings.
-The internal audit reviewed Group's compliance with the guidelines on adequate procedures pursuant to Section 17A of the Malaysian Anti-Corruption Commission Act 2009 and the risks and controls related to marketing development, accounts receivable and credit control and sales processing of the Group during the financial year.
+The internal audit reviewed the risks and controls related to Marketing development, Accounts receivable and credit control and Sales processing of the Group during the financial year.